-This is the client rule that can block connections from the network card on the unprotected network card to the in Only the web server s • er ports 80, 443 and 8080 and TCP. n be accessed. ✓ ■ 1 DETECT ✓ ₽, Client Enter a description P B. # Local Remote Ports Connect = + Unprotected network = + internet 80,443,8080 + Add a specific behavior ≠ + No IPs Protected network Protocol Default behavior ≠ + Web server on VM TCP 🗸 CLASSIFICATION IN THE LOGS ·
+This is the client rule that can block connections from the network card on the unprotected

+network card to the internet and the protected network over ports 80, 443 and 8080 and TCP.
+Only the web server specified in the protected network can be accessed.

+✓ ● 1 DETECT ✓ ♀, Client Enter a description

+Local Remote Ports Connect

+= + Unprotected network = + internet 80,443,8080 + Add a specific behavior

+≠ + No IPs Protected network Protocol Default behavior

+≠ + Web server on VM TCP 🗸

+CLASSIFICATION IN THE LOGS ·